sohammhatre036/Mongo-based-Quiz-App/README.md

 The app allows users to take a quiz and displays their score after submission.
 The quiz questions and answers are stored in MongoDB.

 # Features
   Users can take a quiz and receive their score immediately.

-Admin can add new quiz questions dynamically.
+  Can add new quiz questions dynamically.

   Questions and answers are stored in MongoDB.

   Real-time result calculation.

 Frontend: Streamlit
 Backend: MongoDB